$47.99 $72.99 Buy It Now

 Many home security cameras lack proper encryption protocols, making them vulnerable to hacking and unauthorized access.
 Without strong encryption, sensitive data and footage captured by these cameras can easily be intercepted and exploited.

-See also Why are there no security cameras in classrooms
+See also How reliable are security cameras in limited lighting

 2. Default Passwords and Weak Authentication